 From language arts to social studies, music can be used to help spark discussion, provide illustrations, and enhance your discussion of a topic.
 For example, if you’re studying the Civil Rights Movement, bring in some protest songs.
 Often songs from a particular era or related to a particular topic can provide more specific examples and convey deep emotions.
 They’re also a great way to open a lesson and hook students from the very start.

 Encourage your students to bring music into the classroom too.
 They’re likely to notice a lot of references to what you’re learning in the songs they like to listen to.
 For example, rap songs are chock full of allusions and clever one liners, pop music is full of metaphors and similes, and country music offers a lot of imagery.
 While a song may have nothing to do with what you’re learning, one or two lines may fit perfectly in a lesson.
+Just be sure to preview a song before playing it in class as some music your students enjoy may not be entirely school appropriate.

 3. Music for Energy and Relaxation